Pine City Blooms

 Where do you find the most condensed and diverse display of wildflowers of any hike in Joshua Tree National Park?
 Plus pine trees and a powerful sense of solitude?
 Why, in Pine City—which isn't a city at all.
 It's a 4-mile out-and-back trek.

-From the trailhead, you’ll immediately notice the prominent peaks of Negro Hill and Queen Mountain (second highest in the park at 5,687 feet) to the west and northwest respectively.
+From the trailhead, you'll immediately notice the prominent peak of Queen Mountain (second highest in the park at 5,687 feet) to the northwest.
 Something is different here: a relative absence of Joshua trees.
 It could be a factor of elevation, as this trail starts just below 4,500 feet and stays that high or a bit higher all the way.
 There’s no shortage of flora, though—a multitude of teddy bear cholla, creosote, and juniper early on.

 Then wildflowers become more apparent, including the hot pink blooms of beavertail and claret-cup cacti, purple Mojave asters, and red desert Indian paintbrush, to name just a few!
 And what about the pines?
 Well, at 1.3 miles, you’ll reach the monzonite boulder wall that signifies the border of Pine City.
 Hop off the trail here and explore the natural rock labyrinth, home to the plethora of piñon pines that give the “city” its name.
 Scramble on the rocks and wander the granite maze.
 Back on the main trail, continue 0.7 mile, where a sign indicates the end of the maintained trail.